 Integrated gas projects in Australia are subject to a range of taxes, including a rent tax under the PRRTA Act.
-95 Under the PRRTA Regulation a method is prescribed for calculating the 'gas transfer price', 96 an element in the calculation of a taxpayer's PRRT taxable profit.
+Under the PRRTA Regulation a method is prescribed for calculating the GTP, an element in the calculation of a taxpayer's PRRT taxable profit.
 Data from each project is used to model two scenarios:

-- (i) PRRT revenue to government based on the current PRRTA Regulation RPM.97 This is the base case. - (ii) PRRT revenue to government based on the proposed 'netback' method using market prices.
-There are many variations of elements in a formula for the netback method, and we have based this netback on the formula described at Section 27 of the PRRTA Regulation.98
+- (i) PRRT revenue to government based on the current PRRTA Regulation RPM.
+This is the base case. - (ii) PRRT revenue to government based on the proposed 'netback' method using market prices.
+There are many variations of elements in a formula for the netback method, and we have based this netback on the formula described at Section 27 of the PRRTA Regulation.